Slow graph bootstrap percolation I: Cycles: Introduction

 \subsection{The running time of bootstrap processes}

-As discussed above, most of the research on the graph bootstrap percolation process has focused on whether or not the process \emph{percolates}.
+Most of the research on the graph bootstrap percolation process has focused on whether or not the process \emph{percolates}.
 Adopting the cellular automata view of a virus spreading, this translates to asking whether or not the virus will reach the whole population, which is certainly a natural line of investigation.
 Here, we will rather be interested in \emph{how long} the virus will spread for, a question which one could also imagine being important in applications.
 This perspective, however, has been considerably less explored until recently.
-We mention results of Benevides and Przykucki~\cite{benevides2015maximum,przykucki2012maximal} studying the running time of graph neighbourhood percolation, a cellular automata closely related to the $H$-bootstrap process, and work of Gunderson, Koch and Przykucki~\cite{gunderson2017time} studying how long the $H$-bootstrap process lasts when the initial graph is random.

-Here, we define the \textit{running time} of the $H$-bootstrap process $(G_i)_{i\geq 0}$ with initial graph $G$ to be $\tau_H(G):=\min \{t \in \NN: G_t=G_{t+1}\}$, the time at which the process stabilises.
-Recently, Bollob\'as posed the natural extremal question of determining the \emph{maximum} running time of the $H$-bootstrap process.
+We define the \textit{running time} of the $H$-bootstrap process $(G_i)_{i\geq 0}$ with initial graph $G$ to be $\tau_H(G):=\min \{t \in \NN: G_t=G_{t+1}\}$, the time at which the process stabilises.
+Bollob\'as posed the extremal question of determining the \emph{maximum} running time of the $H$-bootstrap process.